“I never listen to what a person says. I look at what a person does because what they do tells me who they really are.”

 Taking my time seriously, I eliminate interaction with people who don’t respect my time.

-This also applies to friends who I have known from the past.
+This also applies to friends who I have known in the past.

 To keep a healthy connection with everyone in my network, I regularly reach out to them.